 - a) The Company may be liable for unpaid Part XII.6 tax on unspent flow-through renunciations related to financings obtained in 2007.
-The amount of estimated interest and penalties is not determinable, and management has concluded that outflow of economic resources is remote.
-During the year ended July 31, 2021 the provision for Part XII.6 taxes was reversed and the Company recognized a gain of \$55,950 in the statement of comprehensive loss. - b) During the year ended July 31, 2017 the Company issued flow-though shares in the amount of \$335,750.
+The amount of estimated interest and penalties is not determinable and management has concluded that outflow of economic resources is remote.
+During the year ended July 31, 2021 the provision for Part XII.6 taxes was reversed and the Company recognized a gain of \$55,950 in the statement of comprehensive loss. - b) During the year ended July 31, 2017, the Company issued flow-though shares in the amount of \$335,750.
 The Company was committed to spend this money on exploration work on its Quebec mineral properties by December 31, 2017 before incurring Part XII.6 tax and extending the deadline to December 31, 2018.

 Following an audit, the CRA determined that the required qualifying expenditures were not made by the prescribed deadline and that the amount renounced be reduced to \$59,295 and assessed a penalty of \$69,114 (included within accounts payable).
-It is not possible to determine the negative tax consequences for the investors or the related amount for which the Company may be liable, if any.
+On January 17, 2022, the Company paid a total of \$89,768 to settle the flow-through share penalty of \$69,114 plus \$20,654 for interest and additional penalties.